 1. When you don’t take the time to linger with your story, you generally are unable to feel the full import of your memoir.

 You can feel your way into the full depth of a story only when you dawdle with it, live with it a while.
 Although you may even be impatient with yourself, although others may be asking you for your stories to read, you need to resist finishing your story (and creating a final product) until you sense that you have really exhausted the possibilities of the story in your heart and mind.
 Only when you linger with your stories in this way will you be ready to produce the very best stories that you capable of.

-Because you are lingering rather than rushing for closure, you are aware of your changing responses and needs.
+Because you have taken time to linger rather than rushing for closure, you are aware of your changing responses and needs.
 You keep adding to your stories here and deleting from them there so that, over time, the facts and the images and the action—everything—blend into the strong recounting you have been striving for.